TritonDataCenter/rfd/rfd/0024/README.md

 ## Desired State

-- **DAPI to biase towards placing new instances to CNs with newer platform versions** With this, over time, servers with older platform versions can be 'drained' when containers are destroyed and re-created.
+- **DAPI to bias towards placing new instances to CNs with newer platform versions:**
+  With this, over time, servers with older platform versions can be 'drained' when containers are destroyed and re-created.
-- **CloudAPI and sdc-docker to provide better support for spreading out a cluster** CloudAPI currently allows user to provide 'locality' hints to place new containers away from certain containers but it requires exact container IDs to be passed.
+- **CloudAPI and sdc-docker to provide better support for spreading out a cluster:**
+  CloudAPI currently allows user to provide 'locality' hints to place new containers away from certain containers but it requires exact container IDs to be passed.
 This forces user to keep track of the IDs in their provisioning scripts.
 It will be much